adbar/trafilatura/docs/usage-python.rst

     >>> from trafilatura import sitemaps

     # automatically find sitemaps by providing the homepage
-    >>> mylinks = sitemaps.sitemap_search('https://www.theguardian.com/')
+    >>> mylinks = sitemaps.sitemap_search('https://developer.mozilla.org/')

     # the target_lang argument works as explained above
-    >>> mylinks = sitemaps.sitemap_search('https://www.un.org/', target_lang='en')
+    >>> mylinks = sitemaps.sitemap_search('https://developer.mozilla.org/', target_lang='en')

-The links are also seamlessly filtered for patterns given by the user, e.g. using ``https://www.theguardian.com/society`` as argument implies taking all URLs corresponding to the society category.
+The links are also seamlessly filtered for patterns given by the user, e.g. using ``https://developer.mozilla.org/en-US/docs/Web/CSS`` as argument implies taking all URLs corresponding to the CSS documentation category.

 An optional ``external`` argument controls whether URLs from other domains are included.
 By default, only URLs matching the input domain are returned (``external=False``).